When you purchase through links on our site, we may earn a commission. Here’s how it works.

 |View on Amazon

 Dental home care is an essential part of caring for your pup.
+And veterinarians recommend brushing your dog’s teeth every day to prevent dental disease.
 But how do you know which toothpaste you should use?
 The choices can be overwhelming.

 How much do you know about your dog’s teeth?
 The first step to understanding your pup’s dental needs is to learn more about his teeth.
 In our article, “how many teeth do dogs have?” our experts break down the basics of your dog’s mouth.